cheklinim/seminar3_3136_3137/instruction_git.md

     git pull

 You can pull any open repository from GitHub.
-You can work with this files, but can't push the modified file back to this repository.
 To pull third-party repository use 'clone' command:

     git clone <https://github.com/user_name/repo_name.git>